secureblue/secureblue.dev/content/POST-INSTALL.md

 ## [Create a separate wheel account for admin purposes](#wheel)
 {: #wheel}

+Creating a dedicated wheel user and removing wheel from your primary user helps prevent certain privilege escalation attack vectors and password sniffing.
+You don't need to log in using your wheel user to use it for privileged operations.
+When logged in as your non-wheel user, Polkit will prompt you to authenticate as your wheel user as needed, or when requested by calling `run0`.

 Running the command below will automatically setup an admin account and ask you to select a password for it.

 ```